A27 Arundel bypass

 Details of National Highways' project to replace single carriageway road at Arundel with a dual bypass to the south.

 In 2020, National Highways (formerly Highways England) announced the preferred route for the A27 Arundel bypass.
-This will replace the existing single carriageway road with a dual carriageway bypass, linking together the two existing dual carriageway sections of the road.
+The project was to replace the existing single carriageway road with a dual carriageway bypass, linking together the two existing dual carriageway sections of the road.

-In March 2023, the Transport Secretary announced that the A27 Arundel bypass faced a range of challenges, including environmental considerations and ongoing design changes and so the scheme would be developed in Roads Investment Strategy 3 (covering 2025-2030) to allow time to ensure stakeholders’ views were fully considered.
-Accordingly, work on the scheme by the County Council has been paused until National Highways has considered the potential implications of the Government’s announcement and set out the next steps in the development of the scheme.
+In March 2023, the Transport Secretary announced that the A27 Arundel bypass faced a range of challenges, including environmental considerations and ongoing design changes and so the scheme would be developed in Roads Investment Strategy 3 (covering 2025 to 2030) to allow time to ensure stakeholders’ views were fully considered.
+Accordingly, work on the scheme was paused while National Highways considered the potential implications of the Government’s announcement and set out the next steps in the development of the scheme.

 Last updated: